 The holiday season is an exciting time for consumers, and even more exciting for identity thieves.
 Criminals know that good cybersecurity practices are often put on the back burner when consumers are shopping for the perfect holiday gift.

-Fraudsters rely on you to “click before you think” when browsing the hoard of online discounts and holiday sales.
-Without the proper preventative measures put in place, the holidays can leave you extremely vulnerable to various identity crime tactics and scams.
+Fraudsters rely on you to “click before you think” when browsing the abundance of online discounts and holiday sales.
+Without the proper preventative measures put in place, the holidays can leave you extremely vulnerable to various identity crimes and scams.

 Spoofed websites — also sometimes called phishing sites — are extremely common during the holiday season.
-In fact, the Anti-Phishing Working Group (APWG) found over 35,000 unique phishing sites impersonating over 200 different brands in November 2018.
+In fact, the number of malicious shopping websites jumped 178% ahead of the November holidays.
 The numbers go on to increase during December’s online shopping month.

 You may visit a page that visually looks familiar, but spoofed websites will have URL links that do not align with a company’s official website.
 While some may be easy to spot, more sophisticated criminals can create URLs that closely mirror legitimate sites.
 Because of the fast-paced nature of holiday shopping, criminals hope you’re too fixated on that too-good-to-be-true deal than notice whether the site is real or not.

 Phishing emails go hand-in-hand with spoofed websites, also aiming to impersonate well-known companies that are familiar to you.
-Spam emails can also contain harmful software, or malware, disguised as discount links or attachments within the email itself.
+The Federal Trade Commission notes that around the holiday season, spam emails containing requests for payment via gift card are especially common.
+Spam emails can also contain harmful software or malware be disguised as discount links or attachments within the email itself.

 Check the validity of a link before clicking on it.
 Fraudsters will disguise malicious links with seemingly harmless, hyperlinked text.
 Hover your mouse over a link to verify it is going where you expect it to before you click.